The SWOT Analysis

 Remember that weaknesses are often a reflection of strengths.
 For example, if you have a strength in that you are very good with coming up with lots of ideas, a weakness might be that you find it hard to focus on just one of them.
 Similarly look at the flip side of external factors; you may find that threats can also provide opportunities.

-Most importantly, whether you are using it as an individual or as part of a team, keep is simple; that is the systems greatest strength.
+Most importantly, whether you are using it as an individual or as part of a team, keep is simple and high-level; that is the systems greatest strength.

 Here is a short example: